 - In the bowl of a stand mixer with a bread hook, combine warmed water, sugar, and yeast.
-Let stand for 5-10 minutes until expanded and foamy.
+Let stand for 5-10 minutes until foamy.

-- Melt 2 TBSP butter and combine with lukewarm milk (microwave it for 30-60 seconds or let sit out while prepping the yeast).
-Add to stand mixer along with the lightly whisked egg.
-Add to mixing bowl and stir until combined.
-Add flour and continue to mix until combined.
-The dough will be slightly sticky, but if your finger pulls away covered in dough, add an additional 2-4 TBSP of flour (don’t add too much).
+- Melt 2 tablespoons of the butter and combine it with lukewarm milk (microwave it for 30-60 seconds or let sit out while prepping the yeast).
+Add the milk mixture to the yeast in the stand mixer, along with the lightly whisked egg, and stir to combine.
+Add the salt and flour, mixing on medium speed until the dough is formed into a ball.
+The dough should be slightly sticky to the touch, but if your finger pulls away covered in dough, add an additional 2-4 tablespoons of flour in invervals, until incorporated (being careful to not add too much).

 - Lightly grease a large bowl and transfer the dough to it.
 Cover the bowl with a tea towel and let the dough rise in a warm area for 1 hour.